Things that Make Your House Look Cluttered

 You may not even want to cook or spend time in your kitchen because of the clutter.

 With so many kitchen gadgets and tools available, it’s easy to overbuy and keep too much.
+The waffle maker you haven’t used for a year; a tub of rice; that ugly vase your aunt gave you; and a dead pot plant.

 To declutter your kitchen counters, keep appliances and kitchen tools in drawers and cabinets and not on the counter.
 As you are organizing, get rid of anything that you haven’t used in six months.